10 Garden Questions You're Afraid to Ask

 What's a super-easy veggie my kids can grow?

-Try 'Matt's Wild Cherry' cherry tomato, 'Purple Haze' carrot (left), 'Easter Egg' and 'Fairy Tale' eggplant or any variety of leaf lettuce.
+Try 'Matt's Wild Cherry' cherry tomato, 'Purple Haze' carrot (pictured), 'Easter Egg' and 'Fairy Tale' eggplant or any variety of leaf lettuce.
 Easy-to-grow, nutrient-packed and tasty, these vegetables are sure to please.

 Will leftover seeds grow next year?

 Yes, most likely.
 Store leftover seeds in a cool, dark place until next season.
 Next year, in early spring, check their viability with this test: Place 20 seeds between two sheets of moist paper towels and put the towels in a plastic bag.
 Loosely tie the bag and place it in a warm area.
 Check for germination, or growth, after 10 days.
 If fewer than 14 seeds (about 70 percent) germinated, toss them out and purchase new seed.

 Do I have to prune my shrubs?